 Shoulder Circles: Move your shoulders in big circles.
 Repeat throughout the day.

 Wall Angels: Lean back on a wall.
 Bend your elbows 45 degrees.
 Place the back of your hands of the wall.
 Slide your hand up and down on the wall.

 STEP 4: STRETCH

 Start with your pectoral muscles in the front.
-Move onto the muscles in the back of your shoulder (infraspinatus, teres) and along the side (latissimus) and then the top (supraspinatus and upper trapezius).
+Then move onto the muscles in the back of your shoulder (infraspinatus, teres).
+And along the side (latissimus).
+And then the top (supraspinatus and upper trapezius).
 Hold stretches for 90 seconds or as tolerated.